 In the process of selling these securities, the fund managers may be able to harvest losses that reduce the overall tax exposure of the fund; however, when they sell securities that have appreciated in value and realize a gain, the fund incurs capital gains tax—and that tax burden is passed on to you, the investor.

-Here's the tricky part: A fund manager can realize gains on individual securities even when the overall basket of securities loses value.
+In years when the value of your fund declines, you may still be on the hook.
+A fund manager can realize gains on individual securities even when the overall basket of securities loses value.
 That means you, the investor, may be paying taxes on realized gains for a mutual fund that is worth less than it was when you bought it and that you haven't sold.
 Worse yet, if you invest in a mutual fund late in the year, you're on the hook for any tax incurred over the entire calendar year even though you weren't invested at that time.
 This was especially acute in 2022 when, following many years of gains, some fund managers responded to the appearance of a bear market by selling off appreciated assets.

-Indeed, in 2022, two-thirds of mutual funds made capital gains distributions even though the S&P 500 declined more than 18%.3 On average, it's estimated that those distributions came out to 7% of the investments in those funds, leaving many investors with a tax bill they may not have expected.4
+Indeed, in 2022, two-thirds of mutual funds made capital gains distributions even though the S&P 500 declined more than 18%.2 On average, it's estimated that those distributions came out to 7% of the investments in those funds, leaving many investors with a tax bill they may not have expected.3

 Tactics for reducing your exposure to capital gains taxes